Skip to main content

 What does living donation surgery involve?

-What are the risks that should be considered before becoming a living donor?
+What are the risks to consider before becoming a living donor?

 Will the donor’s lifestyle change after donation?